Purpose

 Making reliable judgements

-Students must demonstrate the ability to present information, ideas and opinions in written text connected to the chosen topic, as well as to show that they can reference events and experiences in the past as well as the present.
-Overall communication should be achieved through the written evidence in spite of any errors present.
+Students must demonstrate the ability to present information, ideas, and opinions in written text connected to the chosen topic, as well as to show that they can reference past and present events or experiences.
+Overall communication should be achieved through written evidence in spite of any errors present.

-Students achieving at higher levels will submit evidence containing a greater range and variety of language to build on the information, ideas and opinions expressed and will show more consistent control over vocabulary selection and sentence construction.
+Students achieving at higher levels will submit evidence containing a broader range and variety of language to build on the information, ideas, and opinions expressed and will show more consistent control over vocabulary selection and sentence construction.

 Collecting evidence

-In order to provide sufficient evidence, it is recommended that writing should be around 300 words.
+In order to provide sufficient evidence, it is recommended that the writing should be around 300 words.
+All writing completed by students needs to be included in the Kete Manarua.
+This includes brainstorming and edited drafts as well as the final copy.

 Refer to External Assessment Specifications for further information.